 Projections have Labour winning the most seats by a sizeable margin.
 Plenty of polls are indicating the Tories could have under 100 seats, with Reform, the Greens, and the Liberal Democrats all set to make gains.

-Remarkably, the Tories and Reform have the same price (25/1) to win the most seats next month.
+Remarkably, the Tories and Reform have the same price (25/1) to win the most seats later this week.
 Most projections suggest this is very far-fetched, however, and 25/1 on Reform has no value given how their votes are spread across the country.

 General Election Result

 Labour are 1/33 to win the General Election.
-They were 1/20 just a week ago.
+They were 1/20 just a fortnight ago.
 Good luck finding a projection that produces anything other than a massive Labour majority.

 A hung parliament is out to 14/1.
 Since 1929, only three general elections have ended in a hung parliament.
 Harold Wilson had a minority government for less than eight months in 1974.